SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

        }

-Any protocol that inherits from a protocol that's marked with the ``class`` requirement can likewise be adoped only by class types.
+Any protocol that inherits from a protocol that's marked with the ``class`` requirement can likewise be adopted only by class types.

 .. note::